-***use coupon code CUSTOMLETTER for $3.00 off your order.
+***use coupon code CUSTOMLETTER for free shipping.
 I’m unable to take away shipping options for this listing and, as there is no tracking label, you shouldn’t have to pay for shipping!

 Throughout the month of #write_on, I get to connect with some amazing people around the globe who all love sending mail.
 I frequently get questions about the tools and supplies I use for my letter-writing.
 I definitely have my favorites and I’m happy to send you straight to them!
 Here are some affiliate links to get your letter-writing supplies.

 These look incredible on both dark and light papers and prompt the most amount of “what pens are those??” questions on Instagram.
 I always run out of the blue ones most quickly because those two hues are just gorgeous.